outbounder/organic-express-staticpages/README.md

 ### `exclude` property

-Every file having `exclude` contents in its path will be ignored and not mounted
+Every file having `exclude` contents in its path will be ignored and not mounted.
+Support array or string input.
+Example:

+    having {
+      exclude: "layouts"
+    }

+    will ignore files having `layouts` in its file path

+    haveing {
+      exclude: ["layouts", "partials"]
+    }

+    will ignore files having `layouts` and/or `partials` in its file path

 ### `emitReady` property